00Leiner/Microservice-Application/README.md

 7. **Verify the Service**

-   The user microservice should now be running on `http://localhost:3000` (or the port you specified in the `.env` file).
+   The user microservice should now be running on `http://localhost:5000` (or the port you specified in the `.env` file).
 You can verify this by checking the console output.
 Make sure the two different project has a different port if running in the same device

-## Next Steps

-- Explore the `src` directory to understand the structure and functionality of the user microservice.
-- Review and update the API endpoints in `src/routes/userRoute.ts` as needed.
-- Check the `src/controllers/userController.ts` file to understand and modify user-related operations.
-- Examine `src/models/userModel.ts` for the user data schema.

 # Frontend Documentation Setup